TheLonerD/shifterdx/DeusEx/Readme.txt

 	the player, as in even if you cheat to get them they won't work.
 I've added code so you can.
 You dirty cheater.

-	 - Included a French localization file created by moddb user Babeuf97.
+	 - Included a French localization file created by modDB user Babeuf97, as well as deusex-m.
 This should provide a translation of Shifter's new and modified text for any French fans out there.
 The file is DeusEx.fra.
 If your game doesn't load it automatically you can simply rename it DeusEx.int.

+	 - Removed some code in the New Game screen left over from abandoned features from a few versions back.
+The code may have been causing some crashes that users were experiencing when trying to load the game.

 	v1.8.4: